awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.System.md

 /
 ```

-The following example grants select privileges on an object named `V_$SESSION` to a user named `USER1` with the grant option:
+The following example grants select privileges on an object named `V_$SESSION` to a user named `USER1` with the grant option\.

 ```
 begin